roryleung/ICGL17/_pages/annoucement.md

 ### Disabled parking
 Disabled parking is available in the city’s car parks and on some streets.
 Please check in advance with the Cambridge Tourist Information Centre or visit [www.cambridge.gov.uk/parking](https://www.cambridge.gov.uk/parking).

-If you're visiting for the Open Days, check the accessibility information on the *Information for the day* page.

 ## 2) By train
 The main station is about one mile from the city centre.